-Since we started this program in Jan 2011, we have already rewarded more than 25 researchers.
-This program has been very successful in improving code quality and fixing all known security issues in Matomo.
+Since starting this programme in Jan 2011, we’ve already rewarded more than 25 researchers.
+These researchers have been crucial in helping to improve code quality and fixing all known security issues in Matomo.

 The bounty will be awarded for security bugs that meet the following criteria:

-- Security bug must be original and previously unreported
+- Security bugs must be original and previously unreported

-- Security bug is present in the most recent supported or release candidate version of Matomo software
+- Security bugs are present in the most recent supported or release candidate version of Matomo software

 We also maintain a list of requests for security improvements.